(FAM-APPEALS)

 4. Conduct of appeal proceedings

 4.1 Appeals and applications for leave to appeal may be heard before a Full Court or by a single judge of the FCFCOA (Division 1).
-Appeals heard before a Full Court are governed by Part 13.3 of the Family Law Rules.
-Appeals heard before a single judge are governed by Part 13.4 of the Family Law Rules.

 Procedural hearing

-4.4 Upon the filing of the Draft Index to the Appeal Book, the Court will fix a date as soon as practicable for a procedural hearing, as follows:
+4.4 Upon the filing of the Draft Index to the Appeal Book, the Court will fix a date as soon as practicable for a procedural hearing, before an Appeal Judicial Registrar, or a Judge if the Court considers it appropriate.

 4.6 The appellant/applicant or the appellant/applicant's lawyer must attend the procedural hearing.
 A respondent, a lawyer for a respondent, and an Independent Children's Lawyer may each attend a procedural hearing.